Corporate-Rigged Trade Deals: Undermining Food Safety

 The North American Free Trade Agreement (NAFTA) required us to allow meat and poultry imports from Mexico and Canada if their safety regime was deemed “equivalent” to our own, even if core aspects of our food safety requirements were not met, effectively requiring us to outsource our food inspection to other countries.
 Even after infrequent U.S. Department of Agriculture (USDA) spot checks of a sample of Canadian and Mexican processing plants found major health threats, their safety regimes were still deemed “equivalent” to U.S. standards.

-Under the TPP, any U.S. food safety rule on pesticides, labeling or additives that is higher than international standards would be subject to challenge as “illegal trade barriers.”
-The U.S. could be required to eliminate these rules and allow in the unsafe food under threat of trade sanctions.
+Under this corporate-rigged model, any U.S. food safety rule on pesticides, labeling or additives higher than international standards can be subject to challenge as “illegal trade barriers.”
+The United States can be required to eliminate these rules and allow in the unsafe food under threat of trade sanctions.

-The U.S. Food and Drug Administration already inspects less than 1% of all seafood imports for health hazards.
-Entering into the TPP with Malaysia and Vietnam, both TPP negotiating parties and major seafood exporters, would increase seafood imports and further overwhelm inspectors’ limited ability to ensure the safety of our food.
+The U.S. Food and Drug Administration already inspects less than 1 percent of all seafood imports for health hazards.
+A TPP including Malaysia and Vietnam would have increased seafood imports and further overwhelmed inspectors’ limited ability to ensure the safety of our food.
 Some TPP countries have serious shrimp and fish safety issues.
 For example, even with the minimal inspections, high levels of contaminants have been found in Vietnam’s seafood.

 Reports and Memos | Press Room | Congress Speaks Out | Partners' Reports and Memos